DasariKavya575/DasariKavya575/README.md

 🔹 My Projects:

 Hi, I’m Kavya, a passionate Data Analyst & Python Developer with a strong foundation in Data Science, SQL, and Machine Learning.
-I recently graduated with a B.Tech in Computer Science (AI & ML), and I enjoy turning raw data into meaningful insights and solutions.
+I recently graduated with a B.Tech in Computer Science and Engineering, and I enjoy turning raw data into meaningful insights and solutions.

 🔹 I specialize in: